-Back then the social and political circumstances were incomparably more difficult to run a gallery of modern art in a national conservative environment.
+Back then the social and political circumstances were incomparably more difficult, to run a gallery of modern art in a national conservative environment.
 No matter, if the exhibited artists were called Franz Marc, Wassily Kandinsky or Ernst Ludwig Kirchner.
 Compared to then, I’m sick of hearing about the moaning and groaning in the gallery scene.
-Honestly speaking, there are simply too many galleries that cannibalize each other.
+Honestly speaking, there are simply too many galleries, that cannibalize each other.
 And too many artists as well.
 Every human being an artist?
 For fifteen minutes maybe, in this regard Andy was damn right.
-But if everyone who is able to post a selfie considers himself as a social media artist, where should all this end up?
+But if everyone, who is able to post a selfie, considers himself as a social media artist, where should all this end up?
 And then, all the hip scene gallerists with their adolescence hype, who belief to have found a niche for their curators’ careers.
 Who is supposed to buy all that stuff and hang it above his couch?
 You don’t need to shed any tears over these guys, if they don’t make it.
 A colleague of mine has found a wonderful expression for this: self-administered justice by mispurchase.
-The Darwin Award for the gallerist with the most freaky programme, driving directly into bankruptcy would be worth a performance, wouldn’t it?
+The Darwin Awards for the gallerist with the most freaky program me, driving directly into bankruptcy would be worth a performance, wouldn’t it?

 Franz Marc, you as an expressionist painter, how important is the participatory approach taken by many contemporary artists nowadays in your opinion?